mlescano/mlescano.github.io/_posts/2023-04-12-Migrate-services-in-a-small-business.md

 For these reasons, it was decided to migrate to a more complex and robust architecture that does not waste so many resources, as well as offering a more granular separation of services.

+It is worth mentioning that all the changes were made according to the resources I had available.

 ## OBJECTIVES

 Then, the objectives to be met to solve these inconveniences are listed:
 - **INDEPENDENCE OF OPERATION**:
 The services must be able to be managed independently so any situation does not affect the other services
 - **GOOD AVAILABILITY**:
-The services must be supported with some redundancy, to offer, to the extent possible, a service that is as highly available.
+The services must be supported with some redundancy, in order to offer a service with the highest possible availability.
 - **RESOURCE OPTIMIZATION**:
 Services should consume only the resources they need and release the rest so that they are available to other services.
 - **DATA INTEGRITY**: